Climbing To Island Peak

 How many people can climb to the Island Peak summit together?

-How difficult is Island peak Climbing?
+How difficult is Island Peak climbing?

 Is it a good idea for a beginner to climb Island Peak?